Tips for Writing Sentences (and Stories!) with Your Spelling WordsJanuary 23rd, 2019

-Most teachers assign spelling words homework at some point.
+Many teachers assign homework with their list of weekly spelling words.
 The assignment may be to use their spelling words in sentences or to write a story using their spelling words.
 Both of these assignments can be daunting for a lot of kids.
 So, what can you do to make these assignments easier?

 Writing Sentences with Your Spelling Words

-The easy way to write spelling words into sentences is to list the words on a separate sheet of paper.
-I typically write the list for my younger kids.
-Once they are in the 3rd or 4th grade they write the list.
-This makes it easy for your kids to underline the word once they were used.
+The first step to easily write spelling words into sentences is to list the words on a separate sheet of paper.
+For younger students, sometimes, it is easiest to write the list for them.
+Once they get to the 3rd or 4th grade they should write the list themselves.
+Once they use a word, make sure to mark an ‘x’ or checkmark next to it.
+This makes it easy for your kids to keep track of which words have been used.

-Then, give some leading questions to start generating sentences using the words.
-Suggestions as to where, when, how, why, or what regarding the word always sparked a response.
-Sometimes my kids were able to tie one sentence into another using several of the words.
+Then, create some leading questions to help your kids start generating sentences using the words on their list.
+Ask them where, when, how, why, or what regarding the word always sparks a response.
+Sometimes kids are able to tie one sentence into another using several of the words.

 Example spelling words: high, near, every, west, lives

 |What is something that is high in your room?||My china doll is on the high shelf in my room.|